HTTP-RPC/Sierra/README.md

 ## Utility Components
 In addition to the features outlined above, Sierra also includes some common user interface elements not provided by Swing.

+### Number Fields
+The `NumberField` component accepts numeric entry:

+TODO

+See [NumberFieldTest.java](sierra-test/src/main/java/org/httprpc/sierra/test/NumberFieldTest.java) for more information.

 ### Menu Buttons
-The `MenuButton` component displays a popup menu when pressed.
-For example:
+The `MenuButton` component displays a popup menu when pressed:

 <img src="README/menu-button.png" width="210px"/>